Shipping Container Fire Safety

 - Individual storage areas are required to be separated by a minimum width of 2.4m [BCFC, Div.
 A, 188.8.131.52.(1)]

-- These storage units should be listed in the owner’s fire safety plan and any amount of flammable liquids or hazardous materials identified.
-Dangerous Goods placards affixed to the exposed sides of the container would provide responders with information regarding any hazardous contents.
+- These storage units should be listed in the site owner’s fire safety plan, and any stored flammable liquids or hazardous materials should be identified by dangerous goods placards affixed to the exposed sides of the container to provide responders with information regarding hazardous contents.

 - Fire departments should include in the pre-fire plan the content of such containers, their locations on the lot and proximity to combustible structures that may contribute to excessive heating of the storage unit should adjacent materials be ignited.

-- The hazard must be recognised in the initial size-up of the incident and measures taken to isolate the hazard or modify firefighter suppression tactics.
+- The hazard must be recognised in the initial assessment of an incident and measures taken to isolate the hazard or modify firefighter suppression tactics.
 If there is flame impingement/exposure to any structure, container or vessel it should be investigated, assessed and monitored throughout the incident.

-- Unattended hose streams and distance from the storage unit should be considered if there is or has been significant direct or indirect heat applied to the container by the fire.
+- To reduce the chance of injury to a firefighter from explosion, the use of unattended hose streams, and the firefighters distance from the storage unit should be considered if there is, or has been, significant direct or indirect heat applied to the container by the fire.
 These storage units or containers should be given the same consideration as pressure vessels when flammable or combustible liquids are suspected to be stored inside.
 Many of these containers are unable to vent when sealed and therefore greater exclusion zones should be maintained at weaker points of the containers, such as doors, where the container would be most likely to fail.

-- Whenever possible the owner should be encouraged to provide some physical separation between these containers and combustible structures or other fire loads to prevent excessive heating during fire situations.
+- Whenever possible the site owner or coordinator should be encouraged to provide some physical separation between these containers and combustible structures to prevent excessive heating during fire situations.